 There are a few meals I make that I like to double up because I like the leftovers.
 I like leftover chili and leftover pulled pork.
 There is something about the flavors marinating over time that make it taste just as good, if not better the next day.
 Try to add a leftover night into your bi-weekly meal plan and plan for it after making a big serving of a few things such as chili or spaghetti.

 Did you know you can earn gift cards to stores and use those gift cards for groceries?
 I love Swagbucks for gift cards.
 Use this link: Swagbucks and get gift cards to Target, Amazon, and Walmart for groceries.

 If you are buying cafeteria food at your job every day or going out to eat with co-workers, this will literally kill your budget.

 Try brown-bagging it and learn to buy things you love to eat in bulk.
 You will spend WAY less than you would at a vending machine, restaurant, or cafeteria and still have food you want to eat.

 #8 Buy in bulk if you will eat it

-If you find foods you love and it will last, buy it in bulk.
-We buy kids yogurt and snacks in bulk.
+If you find foods you love and that will last, buy them in bulk.
+We buy kids’ yogurt and snacks in bulk.
 We also eat a lot of bananas and buy them in bulk at a lower price.
 Just make sure it is something you will eat so you are not wasting money.